Household Cavalry Composite Regiment: Palestine, Iraq and North Africa

-Following this, in July 1941, Habforce was placed under the command of Australian I Corps and was involved in operations against the Vichy French in Syria, advancing from eastern Iraq near the Trans-Jordan border to capture Palmyra and secure the Haditha - Tripoli oil pipeline.
+Following this, in July 1941, Habforce was placed under the command of the Australian I Corps and was involved in operations against the Vichy French in Syria, advancing from eastern Iraq near the Trans-Jordan border to capture Palmyra and secure the Haditha - Tripoli oil pipeline.

 A flying column created from A Squadron, known as Mercol after its commander, Major Merry, was tasked with crossing the Iraqi desert in search of El Fawzi el Rashid, a leading Arab nationalist.

 The operation to seize a notorious German agent, Fritz Grobba was carried out by B Squadron led by Major Eric Gooch.
 Gooch's unit occupied Mosul Airfield, taken from the Germans.
 It was thought Grobba was hiding at Kameschle in Vichy Syria but on 30 May, Grobba fled Baghdad.

 Strafed by enemy planes, they moved into the hills above Palmyra, partly on foot.
 Palmyra fell on 3 July 1941.
 Lieutenant John Shaw and Lieutenant Valerian Wellesley of the Blues were awarded Military Crosses.
 On 15 July they attacked a ridge occupied by the Foreign Legion at Djerboua.
 On 15 July 1941 they were lauded by Winston Churchill, at a time during the war when there were few victories, for the capture of the oasis and declaration of surrender by the French regime.
 They quickly moved into Aleppo.
 The commanding officer left a report to:

 "give further accounts to the public ... of Syrian fighting, marked as it was by so many picturesque episodes, such as the arrival of His Majesty's Life Guards and Royal Horse Guards, in armoured cars, across many hundreds of miles of desert, to surround and capture the oasis of Palmyra."

 The last mounted expedition took place at the Plain of Esdraelon in October 1941; from their base at Tiberias on the Vichy-Syrian frontier they reported on "the last great mounted exercise ever to be undertaken by British cavalry in the Plain of Esdraelon, which has a nice Biblical sound and involved about two thousands horses."

 The 1st Household Cavalry Regiment next saw action at the First Battle of El Alamein in July 1942 and the Second Battle of El Alamein in October 1942 before moving to Syria to patrol the Turko-Syrian border.
 The 1st Household Cavalry Regiment landed in Italy in April 1944 and then, after a break in the UK between October 1944 and March 1945, took part in the North West Europe Campaign.

 The regiment was disbanded in 1945 and the personnel returned to their original units.